gep13/gep13/input/blog/these-things-are-addictive.md

 Title: These things are addictive...
 Published: 22/8/2011
 Tags:
-- Focus
+- focus
-- Magnets
+- magnets
-- Stress
+- stress
 ---

 I don’t know about you, but I am the kind of person that when I am thinking things through, I have to be “playing” with something.